-Although the improving of business environment Africa witnessed over the past decade, which reflected in rising the private equity investment by 26 %, that made Africa one of the highest return on investment across emerging markets, it is still untapped market based on the massive potentials it enjoys such as:
+Although improving business environment Africa has witnessed over the past decade, which reflected in raising the private equity investment by 26 % and made return on investment in Africa one of the highest across emerging markets, it is still an untapped market based on the massive potentials it enjoys such as:

-- Africa is the second largest continent in the world in terms of area (30.2 sq.
-Km) and population (1.7 billion citizens).
-It has the second fastest growing middle class in the world and ranked as the second fastest growing region in 2013 with GDP amounted USD 2.2 trillion. - Many African countries are considered key players in the global mineral and metal production market and more important on regional and international levels .The continent has 90% of global cobalt,50% of global phosphates and gold ,64% of the world's manganese and 40% of the world's platinum. - Africa is wealthy of natural resources especially in oil and natural gas sectors as there were several discoveries in Egypt, Chad, Uganda, Mozambique, Ghana, Tanzania, Côte d'Ivoire, Mali and similar prospects in Kenya. - Africa is a major producer of food and agricultural raw materials with 76% of world cocoa, 60% of global coffee, and 50% of world palm oil. - The tourism sector is ranked as Africa's third great natural resource after agriculture and mineral wealth. - Although Africa's huge infrastructure gap is considered one of main challenges faces the development, it provides enormous investment and financing opportunities for investors, where there are enormous investment opportunities in fields such as irrigation and water conservation facilities, road and rail network, construction of ports containers terminal, power plants as well as Solar panels, health care, and manufacturing.
+- Many African countries are considered key players in the global mineral and metal production markets.
+The continent has 90% of global cobalt, 50% of global phosphates and gold, 64% of the world's manganese and 40% of the world's platinum. - Africa is wealthy of natural resources especially in oil and natural gas as there are several discoveries in Egypt, Chad, Uganda, Mozambique, Ghana, Tanzania, Côte d'Ivoire, Mali and similar prospects in Kenya. - Africa is a major producer of food and agricultural raw materials with 76% of world cocoa, 60% of global coffee, and 50% of world palm oil. - The tourism sector is ranked as Africa's third source of income after agriculture and mineral wealth. - Although Africa's huge infrastructure gap is considered one of main challenges facing its development, it provides enormous investment and financing opportunities for investors in different fields such as irrigation and water conservation facilities, road and rail network, construction of ports containers terminal, power plants as well as solar panels, health care, and manufacturing.

 In this respect, the TFTA will serve as a motive for investment in Africa's infrastructure.
-It is estimated that Africa needs to invest nearly USD 100 billion annually in infrastructure over the next decade.
+It is estimated that Africa needs to invest nearly USD100 billion annually in infrastructure over the next decade.
 Less than half of this target is met currently.
-One of the reasons for the low level of investment has been poor coordination across the African different trading blocs, and that will be addressed under the TFTA.
+One of the reasons for the low level of investment has been poor coordination across the African different trading blocs and that will be addressed under the TFTA.